If you've worked with Excel before, you're probably quite familiar with 2 basic commands for saving workbooks:

 For those cases where it is applicable, the ButtonText argument allows you to set the text that appears in the (usually known as) Save button.

 Knowing how to save Excel workbooks using VBA is essential.
-In fact, as explained by Excel authority Jon Peltier:

 If you've read this Excel tutorial, you now know the basics of how to save workbooks using VBA.
 In fact, you've seen 3 different ways to achieve this: